Die Fastnachtsbeichte (opera)

-Die Fastnachtsbeichte, op.
+Die Fastnachtsbeichte, Op.
 90, (Carnival Confession) is an opera in two acts by Giselher Klebe.
-His wife, Lore Klebe, wrote the libretto based on the novella of the same name by Carl Zuckmayer.
+His wife, Lore Klebe, wrote the libretto based on Carl Zuckmayer's 1959 novella of the same name, set in 1913 in Mainz.

-The opera premiered on 20 December 1983 at the Staatstheater Darmstadt, directed by Kurt Horres and conducted by Hans Drewanz.
+The opera premiered on 20 December 1983 at the Staatstheater Darmstadt, which had commissioned the work.
+Kurt Horres directed the production and Hans Drewanz conducted.